akiicat/twitch-downloader/README.md

 ### Get Client ID
 [Register your Application](https://www.twitch.tv/kraken/oauth2/clients/new)

-- Name: Type what you want
+- Name: What you want
-- Redirect URI: Type `http://localhost` for testing
+- Redirect URI: Set this to `http://localhost` for testing
-- Application Category: Random choose one
+- Application Category: `Browser Extension` or random choose one

 Get the client ID and modify `download.rb`'s client_id